-Council Outcomes Performance Measure Baseline Performance 2020/21 Target 2021/22 Achievement 2021/22 COUNCIL OBJECTIVE: Council services are green and healthy.
+Council Performance Baseline Performance Target Achievement Outcomes Measure 2020/21 2021/22 2021/22 COUNCIL OBJECTIVE: Council services are green and healthy.
 Hours of operation at refuse transfer station.
 Achieved 7 days per week.
 Achieved - There were no closures to the Henderson Road Refuse Transfer or Blackbridge Refuse Stations during the year.
 Hours of operation at recycling depots.
 7 days per week (Not achieved) 7 days per week.
 Achieved - All rural recycling depots were fully operational during the year.
 Following a 12-month trial period a new permanent recycling depot established was at Waipātiki.
 The recycling depot in Martin Place has closed permanently and is no longer included in Council's reporting.
 The depot was on leased land which is no longer available for use.
 Hours of operation at landfill.
 Substantially Achieved 1 landfill (limited weekend opening) Substantially Achieved - Operations at the landfill were temporarily paused on the afternoons of Tuesday 14 June and Wednesday 15 June (2 hours on each occasion) due to high winds that made the site unsafe and created a litter problem.
 The landfill was open 100% of its scheduled opening hours outside of these periods. Ōmarunui Landfill also operates on Saturday mornings. % of urban dwellings serviced by kerbside refuse and recycling services.
 Achieved 92% urban collection Weekly collection to 98% of urban dwellings within the collection areas.
 Achieved - 100% of properties in the collection zones were serviced throughout the year.
-Due to COVID-19 related issues, kerbside recycling was limited to just fibre (paper and cardboard) for a 3-week period.
+Due to COVID-19 related issues, kerbside recycling was limited to just fibre (paper and cardboard) for a 3-week period. % compliance with Landfill conditions 100% 100% Not Achieved - The landfill was graded as Fully Compliant for two of its four consents with the other two receiving a low risk non-compliance and moderate non-compliance respectively.
+The moderate non-compliance related to an odour complaint that was upheld by the Hawke's Bay Regional Council.